nielsmadan/harlequin/README.md

 - dark background, warm colors, high contrast, but nothing too garish
 - everything that's constantly on screen and not code is low key
-- not too many very different colors in close proximity
+- no color clashes, where very different colors are close to each other

 ### contribute ###